 On March 12, 2020, Roche received FDA Emergency Use Authorization for the cobas® SARS-CoV-2 Test to detect the virus that causes COVID-19, which the WHO has classified as a pandemic.
 The CE-IVD test is also available in markets accepting the CE mark for patients with signs and symptoms of COVID-19 disease and living in affected areas where the SARS-CoV-2 virus is known to be present.

 On October 15, 2020, FDA authorized the use of pooled samples, containing up to and including 6 individual samples, for cobas® SARS-CoV-2 Test for use on the cobas® 6800/8800 Systems.
-This pooling workflow is not available in markets accepting the CE mark.
+This pooling workflow is also available in markets accepting the CE-mark.

 Hospitals and reference laboratories can run the test on Roche’s fully automated cobas® 6800 and cobas® 8800 Systems, which are widely available in the U.S. and around the world.